nodejs/security-wg/processes/vuln_db.md

 - [ ] Customer 1 (contact: customer@example.com)

-Note: if you wish to be added to the list of known database users you may open a Pull-Request to this document with your contact details.
+Note: if you wish to be added to the list of known database users you may open a pull request to this document with your contact details.

 ## Security researchers